detodavide/torch_template/CNN/model_prep/transfer_learning_v0/README.md

 # CustomResnet101

+### First time usage will download the necessary files from torchvision

 `CustomResnet101` is a custom implementation of the ResNet-101 architecture with a modified fully connected (FC) layer at the end.
 It is designed for computer vision tasks, such as image classification.

 ## Usage